maxmcd/blog/content/posts/http321.md

 Woo! 🎉

----

-Fun?
-Useful?
-Maybe.
+There we have it.
+An http1 request, that is running over an http2 connection, that is running over an http3 connection.

-I did try to get websockets working over the HTTP1 handler, but it was unhappy with my very fake `net.Conn`.
+I did try to go one more level and get websockets working over the HTTP1 handler, but it was unhappy with my very fake `net.Conn`.
 Until next time, happy tunneling!